 First, head to Steam’s Download Stats.
 From this interactive map, you will be able to check the average download rate and percentage of global traffic.

 There’s nothing sadder than slow download speeds.
-That’s why we’re here to help.
+That’s why we’re here to help you learn how to make Steam download faster.
 If you’re experiencing slow download speeds on Steam, take a few minutes to enact these tips.
 After all, those MBs add up!